semirke/micro/runtime/help/options.md

     default value: `false`

 * `fastdirty`: this determines what kind of algorithm micro uses to determine if a buffer is modified or not.
 When `fastdirty` is on, micro just uses a boolean `modified` that is set to `true` as soon as the user makes an edit.
    This is fast, but can be inaccurate.
 If `fastdirty` is off, then micro will hash the current buffer against a hash of the original file (created when the buffer was loaded).
 This is more accurate but obviously more resource intensive.
-This option is only for people who really care about having accurate modified status.
+This option will be automatically disabled if the file size exceeds 50KB.

-	default value: `on`
+	default value: `false`

 * `fileformat`: this determines what kind of line endings micro will use for the file.
-UNIX line endings are just `\n` (lf) whereas dos line endings are `\r\n` (crlf).
+Unix line endings are just `\n` (linefeed) whereas dos line endings are `\r\n` (carriage return + linefeed).
 The two possible values for this option are `unix` and `dos`.
-   The fileformat will be automatically detected and displayed on the statusline but this option is useful if you would like to change the line endings or if you are starting a new file.
+The fileformat will be automatically detected (when you open an existing file) and displayed on the statusline, but this option is useful if you would like to change the line endings or if you are starting a new file.
+Changing this option while editing a file will change its line endings.
+Opening a file with this option set will only have an effect if the file is empty/newly created, because otherwise the fileformat will be automatically detected from the existing line endings.

 	default value: `unix`